How we decide which dealers to publish, and which to leave out.

 Honduras Collectibles is independently run.
 We do not accept payment, gifts, or anything of value from dealers in exchange for placement, ranking, or coverage.
 We do not run affiliate links.
 We do not buy or sell coins, bullion, or any other collectible.
 Listings cannot be purchased and cannot be removed without good cause.

-We do not publish daily gold or silver spot prices.
-They move every minute and aren't useful by the time a static page renders.
-Use kitco.com, APMEX, or the dealer's own posted board for the day's number.
+We do not promise quotes, publish daily gold or silver spot prices, or speak for a listed dealer.
+Spot moves every minute and is only a reference point; actual bids depend on weight, purity, spread, premium, condition, scarcity, and the dealer's policy.
+Use kitco.com, APMEX, or the dealer's own posted board for the day's number, then confirm the shop's actual buy/sell spread directly.

 If we make a mistake, we correct it on the page.
 Significant corrections (a misattributed quote, an incorrectly-flagged signal) are also acknowledged when readers request a record of the change.
 Submit corrections via the contact page.